DEVIAS: Learning Disentangled Video Representations of Action and Scene

-\paragraph{Model training.} We employ ViT-Base as our encoder.
-We use ViT-Base pre-trained with VideoMAE~\cite{videomae} training on the dataset we use in the main paper, \eg UCF-101 and Kinetics-400.
+\textbf{Model training.} We employ ViT-Base as our encoder.
+We use the ViT-Base pre-trained with the VideoMAE~\cite{videomae} training strategy on the dataset we use in the main paper, \eg UCF-101 and Kinetics-400.
+For the HVU~\cite{diba2020hvu} experiments, we use the ViT-Base pre-trained on the Kinetics-400 using the VideoMAE training strategy.
 In the case of the UCF-101, we further fine-tune the pre-trained ViT-Base with action supervision, before the disentangled representation learning as we empirically find it is beneficial for stabilizing the training process.
-We obtain the pseudo-human mask for both UCF-101 and Kinetics-400 datasets using FAME~\cite{fame} as it does not require any external object detector.
+We obtain the pseudo-human mask for UCF-101, Kinetics-400, and HVU datasets using FAME~\cite{fame} as it does not require any external object detector.
 FAME extracts the moving foreground region from the background regions using frame difference and color statistics.
 In FAME, the parameter $\tau$ represents the threshold for the foreground ratio in the mask, selecting the top-k percentage as the foreground.
 For instance, a $\tau$ value of 0.4 indicates that the top 40\% of the mask is considered as foreground regions.
 The augmentation ratio within a batch, denoted by $\rho$, determines the proportion of scene augmented data in a batch using \eqnref{Data_augmentation}.
-For UCF-101, we set $\tau$ and $\rho$ to 0.3 and 0.4, respectively, while for Kinetics-400, we set them to 0.5 and 0.8.
+For UCF-101, we set $\tau$ and $\rho$ to 0.3 and 0.4, respectively.
+For Kinetics-400, we set them to 0.5 and 0.8.
+For HVU, we set them to 0.5 and 0.25.
 We linearly scale the base learning rate, then $\text{\emph{actual lr}} = \text{\emph{base lr}} \times \text{\emph{Per GPU batch size}} \times \text{\emph{number of GPUs}} /256 $.
 We summarize the hyperparameters used in \tabref{hyper}.